Finding the right insurance coverage can be a difficult, time-consuming process.

-To reiterate from section 3.5, this coverage pays for any expenses that are not picked up by Original Medicare.
+To reiterate, this coverage pays for any expenses that are not picked up by Original Medicare.

 Copays, deductibles, and coinsurance are covered under this plan, but prescription drugs are not.
 To add this type of coverage, you'll need to opt for a Prescription Drug Plan as well.